BlackForge-31/NSR-AI/DEVELOPER.md

 ## 7. Further Assistance

-For any further questions orissues, please refer to the main `README.md` or contact the NSR-AI development team (blackforge31@gmail.com).
+For any further questions or issues, please refer to the main `README.md` or contact the NSR-AI development team (blackforge31@gmail.com).

 ## 8. Addon Submission and Review Process

 To ensure the security, stability, and compliance of the NSR-AI ecosystem, especially for addons that interact with core functionalities, violets our rules or introduce new commands, we have established a submission and review process.
 This process is designed to prevent your addon from being blocked or banned by the core plugin's security manager.
 (Especially api,offline mode etc. Genral addons you can build without the permission)

 ### 8.1 Requesting Permission to Build

 Before embarking on the development of a potentially high-risk or deeply integrated addon, we encourage developers to reach out to the NSR-AI development team.
 This allows us to provide guidance, clarify API usage, and confirm the feasibility of your addon idea in advance.

    Contact:* Please email the NSR-AI development team at blackforge31@gmail.com with a brief description of your addon's intended functionality and how it plans to interact with the NSR-AI API.

 ### 8.2 Post-Development Validation

 Once your addon is developed, it must undergo a validation process to ensure it adheres to all guidelines, including the "Commons Clause" of the license, and does not pose any security risks.

    Inform the Team:* After completing your addon, please inform the NSR-AI development team at blackforge31@gmail.com.
 We will then initiate the validation process.
    Validation Outcome:* We will review your addon's functionality and inform you whether it is validated for use within the NSR-AI ecosystem.

 ### 8.3 Source Code Review for High-Risk Addons

 For addons deemed "high-risk" (e.g., those interacting with security features, modifying core AI behavior, or handling sensitive player data), a source code review will be required as part of the validation process.

    Confidentiality:* We assure you that any source code provided for review will be stored privately and confidentially.
 It will not be shared with any third parties.
    Developer Rights:* Your intellectual property rights to your addon's source code remain entirely yours.
 The review is solely for security and compliance verification.

 Failure to comply with this submission and review process, especially for high-risk addons, may result in your addon being blocked by the core plugin's security manager.